R. Jay Soward: Toronto Argonauts

 On May 18, 2004, the Toronto Argonauts signed Soward to a contract while he was still under contract with the Jaguars.
 As an Argonaut, his primary role in the offense was as a fly route receiver that stretched the defense and whose long receptions usually translated into touchdowns.
-In his first year with the team, Soward went on to win a Grey Cup Championship.
+In his first year with the team—his first meaningful game action in four years—Soward went on to win a Grey Cup Championship.

 In 2005, Soward and the Argonauts were unable to repeat as back-to-back champions, losing the Eastern Division Championship to the Montreal Alouettes.
 In that game, Soward was dubiously remembered for an overzealous touchdown celebration.
 After scoring a touchdown, he ran into a concession stand setup behind the end zone, grabbed a bag of popcorn, and shared it with a teammate and nearby fans.
-Though his touchdown helped to put his team up 14-0 after the first quarter, the Argos got outscored 33-3 for the next three quarters.
+Though his touchdown helped to put his team up 14–0 after the first quarter, the Argos got outscored 33–3 for the next three quarters.
 That led many to believe that Soward's timing for his celebration stunt was not only premature, but a catalyst that fired up the Alouettes.
-"It was a very spontaneous thing and I apologize to the people of Toronto if they feel I took away our opportunity, but I was just making an atmosphere where people can enjoy the game and see something different."
+He said: "It was a very spontaneous thing and I apologize to the people of Toronto if they feel I took away our opportunity, but I was just making an atmosphere where people can enjoy the game and see something different."

 In 2006, when asked about the popcorn incident prior to a rematch against the Alouettes, Soward stated that he felt the criticism against him was unjust and that he would do it again if the opportunity presented itself.
 He told Los Angeles radio station KLAC that he got the popcorn idea from seeing Keyshawn Johnson do it after scoring a touchdown when he was playing football for West Los Angeles College.
-During the East Division semi-final that year, Soward caught the game-winning touchdown to help the Argonauts advance to the division finals which they went on to lose vs. the Alouettes in Montreal.
+During the East Division semi-final that year, Soward caught the game-winning touchdown to help the Argonauts advance to the division finals which they went on to lose against the Alouettes in Montreal.

 On December 15, 2006, Soward was released by the Argonauts.
 Since then he has been making a living in repairing televisions and working in a warehouse.